For the more information about the geologic resources of the National Park Service, please visit http://www.nature.nps.gov/geology/.

 Please refer to the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy websites for a more detailed description of geothermal energy.

 Geothermal energy accesses resources and captures energy in different ways, resulting in various natural, cultural and historical impacts.
-However, geothermal technology generally involves drilling wells, water movement through piping systems, and cooling, all of which may have potential impacts to natural and cultural resources.
+Geothermal technology generally involves drilling wells, water movement through piping systems, and cooling, all of which may have potential impacts to natural and cultural resources.
 Key impacts of geothermal energy production include water quality and use, land conversion and subsidence, and air pollution.

 Water Quality and Use: While most water is re-injected into reservoirs after use, some is lost as steam so additional sources of water are needed to maintain water levels.
 Brine (which is typically a low quality, high temperature byproduct of geothermal processes) can contain dissolved compounds such as silica, sulfates, and carbonates, which would degrade water quality if mixing were to occur.